blocdraig/awesome-wax/README.md

 - [Alcor Exchange](https://wax.alcor.exchange/) - All in one DEX.
 Alcor is a lego of decentralized finance built on multi-chain, and a provider of solutions in one tap.
 - [WaxOnEdge](https://waxonedge.app/) - WAX DEX aggregator - the ultimate tool to simplify and optimize your token swaps.
 Access all the top decentralized exchanges in one place and unlock the best trading paths for maximum returns.
 - [Taco Swap](https://swap.tacocrypto.io) - The first community exchange on WAX which allows users to trade and earn in a safe and fun space.
+- [A-DEX](https://wax.a-dex.io/) - The A-DEX is a peer-to-peer system designed for exchanging cryptocurrencies on the Antelope(EOSIO) blockchains.

 ## Blockchain Bridges